bramwillemse/bw-home/site/content/articles/2019-08-07-book-shape-up.md

   - Books
 ---

+I have too much time at the moment.
+I came back from a long holiday in France and I’m looking for new freelance project to dive into, while I’m not really sure what I want.

+Do I just want to build?
+Get a ‘regular’ front-end job?
+Or do I actually want to stop doing actual development work and focus on design, product ownership and/or strategy?
+Most of the times the answer and results lay somewhere in the middle.
+But it feels like it’s (almost) time for a bold decision..

+## Books, books, books
+Anyways.
+I have time, so I read quite a lot.
+For example I highly recommend the science fantasy [Broken Earth trilogy](https://www.goodreads.com/series/112296-the-broken-earth) by N.K.
+Jemisin.
+I started on part one a few weeks ago, and I can’t stop.

+But if I remember correctly I brought you here promising to talk about Bootcamp’s latest..

+## Basecamp's latest book
-Right after I finished 'It doesn't have to be crazy at work' by Basecamp founder Jason Fried – go read it, it's great! –  out came 'Shape Up', a web only book by product strategist Ryan Singer.
+Right after I finished 'It doesn't have to be crazy at work' – go read it, it's great! – out came 'Shape Up', a web only book by Basecamp product strategist Ryan Singer.

 The former is about building a calm company, focused on getting the best out of your people, instead of the most.
 The latter is about Basecamp's way of work, focused on actual product design & development.